๐Ÿšด๐Ÿผโ€โ™€๏ธEducational Psychology

 Sensory and Physical Disabilities

 These categories involve how students perceive the world through their senses or navigate it physically.
-The educational challenge is ensuring access to curriculum and environment through accommodations, assistive technology, and environmental modifications.
+The educational challenge is ensuring full access to curriculum and environment through accommodations, assistive technology, and environmental modifications.

 Visual Impairments

-• Includes both low vision and blindness—even partial sight loss can significantly impact learning without proper support
+• Includes both low vision and blindness.
+Even partial sight loss can significantly impact learning without proper support.

 Orthopedic Impairments